-Mr. Davidson and Mr. Kemp met the early retirement criteria under the Pension Plan and SBP as of December 31, 2007.
+Mr. Davidson, Mr. Kemp and Mr. Slagle each met the early retirement criteria under the Pension Plan and SBP as of December 31, 2008.

 No new participants were permitted in the SBP after December 2005, and caps have been placed on the maximum benefits payable.